djbpitt/poetry/README.md

 The segment notation (and the bit strings that represent the phonetics of the segements) are documented in feature-chart.xhtml.

 ##Imports
-All imports are from the same directory
+All imports are from the same directory *unless otherwise noted*

 ###proclitic\_inc.xsl, enclitic\_inc.xsl
 Merge proclitics and enclitics with head words.
 These files import **proclitics.xml** and **enclitics.xml**, respectively.